mr7brown/agb.github.io/pages/mydoc/mydoc_fb_deployment.md

 ## Overview

 In the Deployment phase there are two core activities that you will need to be aware of, along with a few processes for each.

-Below is a brief guide for the project management aspects that you should be aware of, as well as an introduction to the larger processes that need to be completed in the Deployment phase.
+Below is a brief guide for the project management components, as well as an introduction to the larger processes that need to be completed in the Deployment phase.

 ## General guidelines

 In general, you should:

-* Try to be as responsive as possible for any escalations
+* Try to be as responsive as possible for any escalations.
 * Constantly track the delivery schedule of equipment.
-Since EENB is not\
-receiving live EUEE equipment tracking, there is some due diligence required to understand the FDOB date, the process for installation, and the commissioning process for EENB’s cross-functional (XFN) partners
+Since EENB is not receiving live EUEE equipment tracking, there is some due diligence required to understand the FDOB date, the process for installation, and the commissioning process for EENB’s cross-functional (XFN) partners.
 * Create a Workplace group that can be used as a medium for communication throughout the project on small questions, XFN collaboration, and project status updates.
 Add the following XFNs to the Workplace group: